Realization of manifolds as leaves using graph colorings: Introduction

 \begin{thm} Any {\rm(}repetitive\/{\rm)} connected Riemannian manifold of bounded geometry is isometric to a leaf in a {\rm(}minimal\/{\rm)} Riemannian matchbox manifold without holonomy. \end{thm}

-Besides achieving realization in matchbox manifolds, \Cref{t: realization in matchbox mfds w/t hol} improves \cite[Theorem~1.1]{AlvarezBarral2017} by removing holonomy from all leaves, and achieving minimality in the case of repetitive manifolds.
-Thus \Cref{t: realization in matchbox mfds w/t hol} implies the converse of the following implication: in any minimal compact Riemannian foliated space, all leaves without holonomy are repetitive (\Cref{p: w/t hol => repetitive}).
+The improvement over~\cite[Theorem~1.1]{AlvarezBarral2017} is twofold: we manage to trivialize the holonomy group of every leaf and we realize our leaf in a matchbox manifold (a foliated space with totally disconnected transversals).
+This last improvement is an extension of a result by Anderson \cite[Theorem~IIIB]{Anderson}, stating that any continuous flow on a compactum can be raised to a continuous flow on a 1-dimensional compactum.\footnote{We thank anonymous referees for pointing out this connection.} Our interest in minimal matchbox manifolds without holonomy stems from the work of Clark, Hurder and Lukina~(\cite{ClarkHurderLukina2014}, see also~\cite{AlcaldeLozanoMacho2011}), where they prove that these are inverse limits of compact branched manifolds.
+This description was purportedly generalized to arbitrary matchbox manifolds in \cite{LozanoRojo2013}, but it has since been acknowledged that the proof is not correct.

-For example, \Cref{t: realization in matchbox mfds w/t hol} can be applied to any complete connected hyperbolic manifold with positive injectivity radius.
-It can be also applied to any connected Lie group with a left invariant metric.
-Some of them are not coarsely quasi-isometric to any finitely generated group \cite{ChaluleauPittet2001,EskinFisherWhyte2012}, obtaining compact, minimal, Riemannian matchbox manifolds without holonomy whose leaves are isometric to each other, but not coarsely quasi-isometric to any finitely generated group.
+For example, \Cref{t: realization in matchbox mfds w/t hol} can be applied to any complete connected hyperbolic manifold with positive injectivity radius, or to any connected Lie group with a left invariant metric.
+Some of them are not coarsely quasi-isometric to any finitely generated group \cite{ChaluleauPittet2001,EskinFisherWhyte2012}, yielding compact, minimal, Riemannian matchbox manifolds without holonomy whose leaves are isometric to each other, but not coarsely quasi-isometric to any finitely generated group.

-Since any smooth $C^\infty$ manifold admits a metric of bounded geometry \cite{Greene1978}, it follows from \Cref{t: realization in matchbox mfds w/t hol} that any $C^\infty$ connected manifold can be realized as a leaf of a $C^\infty$ matchbox manifold without holonomy.
-For instance, this is true for the exotic $4$-manifolds that are non-leaves in codimension one \cite{MeninoSchweitzer2018}.
+Since any smooth $C^\infty$ manifold admits a metric of bounded geometry \cite{Greene1978}, \Cref{t: realization in matchbox mfds w/t hol} implies that any $C^\infty$ connected manifold can be realized as a leaf of a $C^\infty$ matchbox manifold without holonomy.
+This includes, for instance, the exotic non-leaves in codimension one constucted in~\cite{MeninoSchweitzer2018}.

-In \Cref{t: realization in matchbox mfds w/t hol}, the realization of leaves in smooth matchbox manifolds without holonomy is relevant because they are homeomorphic to a projective limit of maps between compact branched manifolds \cite{AlcaldeLozanoMacho2011,ClarkHurderLukina2014}.
-This was generalized to arbitrary matchbox manifolds in \cite{LozanoRojo2013}, but the proof has a gap, even though the result might be correct.

 In the following consequences of \Cref{t: realization in matchbox mfds w/t hol}, the realization of a Riemannian manifold as a leaf is achieved with some additional properties, but losing the density of that leaf.